goodvibes2/BackupGnuCashWin/src/backupgnucash/README.md

 saved reports and preferences files to a date/time stampded file name in the local 3rd party cloud storage directory.

-- All GnuCash data files needed for system recovery are backed up.
+- All the usual GnuCash data files needed for system recovery are backed up.
 The 3 files backed up into each archive file are:
   1. the **main GnuCash data file** which usually has a .gnucash extension.
      For example: